Crazylqx/libfibre/README.md

 ### License

-KOS is currently distributed under the GNU GPL license, although this could change in the future.
+libfibre is currently distributed under the GNU GPL license, although this could change in the future.
 See <tt>[LICENSE](LICENSE)</tt> for details.

 ### Feedback / Questions